Billabong: a quiet backwater; a place of refreshment, of hospitality.

 The Billabong is a work in progress.
 Please let me know of any errors or omissions.

 About the Author…

 I’m a Minister of the Word (now retired) in the Uniting Church in Australia, in rural Victoria.
-I have a particular passion for the Old Testament, but I also have a passion for sharing the Psalms in a variety of ways in our worship.
+I have a particular passion for the Old Testament, but I’m also passionate about sharing the Psalms in a variety of ways in our worship.

-In addition, I enjoy creating other worship resources, particularly, but not exclusively, for lay people engaged in planning and leading worship in a variety of contexts.
-With the flexibility that retirement now affords I’m working on further developing these resources.
+In addition, I have enjoyed creating other worship resources, particularly, but not exclusively, for lay people engaged in planning and leading worship in a variety of contexts.
+With the flexibility of retirement I occasionally work on further developing these resources.
 Jeff Shrowder